 (make sure you use the same account on Spotify for your Mac/PC as well as for your iPhone)

-Step 2: Now, open Spotify on your PC/Mac and you should find your iDevice listed under the Devices tab on the sidebar.
+Step 2.
+Now, open iTunes on your PC/Mac and you should find your iDevice listed under the Devices tab on the sidebar.

 When you add more songs to this playlist, they get synced.
 Make sure you don’t turn off the offline sync feature.